ChinthakaPrasad/ChinthakaPrasad/README.md

 <br>
   <br>
   <pre>
-- 🎓 Still studying software Engineering(ICET Institute).
+- 🎓 Doing task by researching and studying continuously.
 - 🚀 Passionate about building end-to-end solutions that integrate front-end and back-end technologies.
-- 🌐 Experienced in developing freelance project based on java, Springboot, JS, Angular.
+- 🌐 Experienced in developing freelance project based on java, Springboot, JS, Bootstrap.
 - 🌱 Continuously learning and adapting to new technologies and industry best practices.
   </pre>